Mohammedelsayed412/prosthetic_hand_simulator/Sensor node/Documentation.md

   `$ gedit ~/.gazebo/models/distorted_camera/Camer_model.sdf`

-You can Create the config file and sdf file manually or from terminal too.
+You can create the config file and sdf file manually or from the terminal by `sudo nano file_name.sdf`.

 * Start Gazebo